-You have a health condition (or someone that you care about), and you were wondering if weighted therapy can be helpful!
+If you or someone you care about has a health condition and you are wondering if weighted therapy can be helpful go here

-You're thinking about buying a weighted blanket but would like to know more about which the best manufacturers are for your budget!
+If you're thinking about buying a weighted blanket but would like to know more about some great companies to buy weighted blankets from go here.

-You want to know more about weighted products, how to wash them, take care of them, or even if they really work...
+If you want to know more about weighted products, how to wash them, take care of them, how to make your own or even if they really work go here.

 As adults, we are constantly bombarded with stress, as our world becomes more hectic and our days end up filled with work, errands, and all sorts of responsibilities.